 Can I drain the water away?

 There are a few ways to drain the condensation water away from the outdoor unit.
 Most major brands sell a drain kit which matches the outdoor unit.
 The drain kit can be installed under the unit which is then connected to a drain pipe.
 Alternatively, a drain pan can be installed under the air conditioner unit which can also be plumbed to a drain pipe.
-Both options can be run to a garden bed or down pipe to drain the water away.
+Both options can be run to a garden bed or drainage point to drain the water away.

 In a nutshell